 On many social networking web sites such as Facebook and Twitter, resharing or reposting functionality allows users to share others' content with their own friends or followers.
 As content is reshared from user to user, large cascades of reshares can form.
 In this work, we develop a framework for addressing cascade prediction problems.
 On a large sample of photo reshare cascades on Facebook, we find strong performance in predicting whether a cascade will continue to grow in the future.
 We find that the relative growth of a cascade becomes more predictable as we observe more of its reshares, that temporal and structural features are key predictors of cascade size, and that initially, breadth, rather than depth in a cascade is a better indicator of larger cascades.
 This prediction performance is robust in the sense that multiple distinct classes of features all achieve similar performance.
 Observing independent cascades of the same content, we find that while these cascades differ greatly in size, we are still able to predict which ends up the largest.

-Press: Computer scientists learn to predict when photos will ‘go viral’ on Facebook (Stanford News), The Curious Nature of Sharing Cascades on Facebook (Technology Review), Can cascades be predicted?
-(Facebook Data Science)
+Press: Can cascades be predicted?
+(Facebook), Can an algorithm predict which popular content will become viral content?
+(NiemanLab), Computer scientists learn to predict when photos will ‘go viral’ on Facebook (Stanford News), The Curious Nature of Sharing Cascades on Facebook (Technology Review).

 Cheng, J., Adamic, L. A., Dow, P. A., Kleinberg, J. & Leskovec, J. (2014).
 Can Cascades be Predicted?
 WWW 2014.